-Knobbs doorknob sets are supplied with 8mm standard square spindles.
+How do they fit together and work?
+Knobbs door knob sets are supplied with 8mm standard square spindles.
 Most locks and latches have 8mm by 8mm followers – the square hole through which the spindle passes.
 One end of the spindle is glued with two-part epoxy resin into one knob whilst the other end screws into a threaded metal insert glued into the other knob.
 A grub screw stops this knob from unscrewing off the spindle and this is known as the Pitts Mortice System.
-Each knob fits into a wooden or solid brass rose (chrome and nickel plating also available) which is fixed to the door with screws.
+Each knob fits into a wooden or solid brass rose (plated finishes are also available) which is fixed to the door with screws.
 All necessary fixings are supplied including screws and allan key.

 There are basically two methods for holding doors closed: